 - Format Painter copies attributes from one shape to other shapes on the same slide, the same presentation, or across presentations.

-Follow these steps to use the Format Painter in PowerPoint 2013:
+Follow these steps to use the Format Painter in PowerPoint 2013 for Windows:

-- Select the shape whose attributes you want to copy, as show in Figure
+- Select the shape whose attributes you want to copy, as shown in Figure 1.

 Figure 1: Shape from which attributes are to be copied

 - Now access the Home tab of the Ribbon.
 And click the Format Painter button, as shown highlighted in red within Figure 2.

 - This will change the cursor to a paintbrush icon, as shown in Figure 3.

 Figure 3: Cursor after clicking the Format Painter button